GAIA-X4PLC-AAD/edc-blockchain-broker/README.md

 **This Repository was created to work for the specific demonstration of connecting the EDC to the tezos-edc-interface and the edc dashboard**

-We use a fork of the [Eclipse Dataspace Connector (EDC)](https://github.com/eclipse-edc/Connector) and extended it with blockchain capabilities.
+We provide an extension that uses the [Eclipse Dataspace Connector (EDC)](https://github.com/eclipse-edc/Connector) by extending it with blockchain capabilities for the brokering / contract discovery process.

 EDC Data Dashboard is a dev frontend application for [EDC Data Management API](https://github.com/eclipse-dataspaceconnector/DataSpaceConnector).
 We had to fix some issues, so use our forked version to make sure everything works.